abanskota/t81_577_data_science/weekly_materials/week5/docs/read-text-files.md

 id,lat,lon,city,state
 ```

-With .readline(), we can iterate over each single line of the file:
+We can iterate over each single line of the file:

 ```python
 with open (CSV_FILE, "r") as file: